 - Pimples come about as a result of a blockage in one of the skin's pores when such pores become clogged or infected.
-We have so many tiny pores on our skin and these are connected to those sebaceous oil glands.
+We have so many tiny pores on our skin and these are connected to sebaceous oil glands.
 Especially during the teens, these oil glands can be over stimulated so too much oil is produced which in turn can clog up the pores.
-There are always bacteria on our skin and this can easily get trapped in the pore along with the excess sebum and any other skin debris so that it becomes inflamed.
-The result is one or other type of pimples as listed above
+There is always bacteria on our skin and this can easily get trapped in the pore along with the excess sebum and any other skin debris so that it becomes inflamed.
+The result is one or other type of pimples as listed above.

 Pimples should always be treated with care – no scratching, picking, rubbing or scrubbing as they will just get worse.
 Keeping the skin clean is one of the best ways of treating your pimples.
 If you cannot treat your pimples easily and they worsen, see a dermatologist or skin specialist for expert advice.
 If you can make some lifestyle changes to ensure a good 8 hours sleep every night, drinking 8 glasses of water, exercising regularly and eating healthily, this can only help your pimples and your acne outbreak.
 Many people find that applying hot compresses will often help.